-How many Category A and B reportable tax positions are you reporting?
+How many Category A and B RTPs are you reporting?

-Enter the total number of reportable tax positions you are reporting at the How many Category A and B reportable tax positions (RTPs) are you reporting? field.
+Enter the total number of RTPs you are reporting at the How many Category A and B reportable tax positions (RTPs) are you reporting? field.

-If you are completing the PDF version, once you enter the number of reportable tax positions you are disclosing and move off that field, the document will automatically display the required number of fields needed to make the disclosure(s).
+In the PDF version, once you enter the number of RTPs you are disclosing and move off that field, it will automatically display the required number of fields needed to make the disclosure(s).

-You must complete all mandatory fields for each reportable tax position you are reporting.
+You must complete all mandatory fields for each RTP you are reporting.